Abreu Advogados

 Directors Or Other Senior Officers

-A Commission of Service Agreement is a specific modality of open ended employment agreement, usually used in management positions or functions that imply a special relation of trust with the employer.
-Its particularity is that the commission of service may be terminated by any of the parties at all time by giving a minimum of 30 or 60 days written prior notice to the other party, depending if the agreement lasted less or more than 2 years.
+A Commission of Service Agreement is a specific modality of open-ended employment agreement, that may be used only in management positions or functions that imply a special relation of trust with the employer.
+Its particularity is that in case employees are hired under the commission of services it may be terminated by any of the parties at all time by giving a minimum of 30 or 60 days written prior notice to the other party, depending on if the agreement lasted less or more than two (2) years.
 Upon termination of the agreement, the employee might be entitled to compensation, except if termination is caused by fault or initiative of the employee.

 Special Rules For Categories Of Employee

-Employees with parental rights (pregnant employees, employees who have recently given birth and employees who are breastfeeding, employees in parental leave); members of trade unions and corporate bodies and trade union representatives; works councils representative; health and safety officers.
-Special regime is applicable in what concerns termination of agreement by just cause of, i.e., those employees benefit, in general, from the presumption that the dismissal is unlawful and in case they are successful in a judicial claim the amount of the compensation will be increased.
+Employees with parental rights are pregnant employee, employees who have recently given birth and employees who are breastfeeding, employees in parental leave, secondary care takers, members of trade unions and corporate bodies and trade union representatives, works councils representative and health and safety officers.
+Special regime is applicable in what concerns termination of agreement by just cause – i.e. those employees benefit, in general, from the presumption that the dismissal is unlawful and in case they are successful in a judicial claim the amount of the compensation will be increased.

 Specific Rules For Companies in Financial Difficulties

 Lay off, collective dismissals and redundancies’ provisions are set out by the Portuguese Labour Code along with other rules foreseen in the Portuguese Insolvency Code.
-The law distinguishes between collective dismissals, that is, where several people are dismissed by reason of redundancy and individual redundancy.
+The law distinguishes between collective dismissals, that is, where a certain number of people are dismissed depending on the company´s dimension and by reason of redundancy and individual redundancy.
 The first condition to be met is that an objective reason must exist, which may be either market, structural or technological reasons.
-The employer must comply with a demanding, formal and mandatory procedure.
-Employees affected are entitled to a compensation which corresponds to 12 days* pay and seniority allowance (if applicable) for each full year of service.
-The lay-off (suspension or reduction of the company’s activity for up to a 6 month or 1 year period, depending on its grounds, which may be renewed for equal period) often presents as an important measure to employers.
+The employer must comply with a demanding, formal, and mandatory procedure.
+Employees affected are entitled to a compensation which corresponds to 14 days’ pay and seniority allowance (if applicable) for each full year of service.
+The lay-off (suspension or reduction of the company’s activity for up to a six (6) month or one (1) year period, depending on its grounds, which may be renewed for equal period) often presents as an important measure to employers.
 The special procedure for corporate recovery or the insolvency of the company does not determine the automatic termination of the employment agreement, only the closing of the premises does or a decision of the insolvency director prior to the mentioned closing.

 Restricting Future Activities

-Non-compete clauses may be applicable for a maximum of 2 years (which can be increased to 3 years for top management employees), either when the parties enter into the employment agreement or on its termination.
+Non-compete clauses may be applicable for a maximum of two (2) years (which can be increased to three (3) years for top management employees), either when the parties enter into the employment agreement or on its termination.
 Compensation should be paid to the employee during the inactivity period.
 There is no statutory amount which means that the parties have to enter into an agreement on this, by foreseeing a fair amount.
-Such clauses are enforceable as long as the competition and the respective damages are evidenced and the compensation agreed is adequate.
+Such clauses are enforceable as long as the competition and the respective damages are evidenced, and the compensation agreed is adequate.

 Severance Payments

-Severance payments are calculated according to the seniority of the employee, the ground for dismissal and, if more favourable, the terms of the agreement.
-It should be noted that termination with just cause does not entitle the employee to a severance payment.
+Severance payments are calculated according to the seniority of the employee and the ground for dismissal.
+It should be noted that termination with subjective just cause does not entitle the employee to a severance payment.
+Also, the law does not provide for the payment of compensation in case of termination agreement.
+Thus, in such cases the Parties are free to establish its payment and amount.

 Special Tax Provisions And Severance Payments